paulo3011/spark-training/spark-samples/partition-whatis/README.md

 ### Output partitions (size control)

 It is the final result of the spark computation (output files).
-It is the result of the last stage.

 Reasons to change the output partitions number: